 [Housing provider] cannot guarantee that a transfer request will be approved or how long it will take to process a transfer request.
 [Housing provider] will, however, act as quickly as possible to move a tenant who is a victim of domestic violence, dating violence, sexual assault, or stalking to another unit, subject to availability and safety of a unit.
 If a tenant reasonably believes a proposed transfer would not be safe, the tenant may request a transfer to a different unit.
 If a unit is available, the transferred tenant must agree to abide by the terms and conditions that govern occupancy in the unit to which the tenant has been transferred.
+Nothing may preclude a tenant from seeking an internal emergency transfer and an external emergency transfer concurrently if a safe unit is not immediately available.
 [Housing provider] may be unable to transfer a tenant to a particular unit if the tenant has not or cannot establish eligibility for that unit.